Stewed prunes are so delicious. Cooking softens them, and they end up swimming in the most delicious syrup.

 👩🏻🍳 I aim to publish a new recipe once or twice a month.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 - 1 ½ cups water

 - Place the prunes in a small saucepan.

-- Bring to a boil, then lower heat to medium-low, cover, and simmer for 30 minutes, until prunes are soft and swimming in syrup.
+- Bring to a boil (this will likely take about 5 minutes).
+Gently stir again, then lower the heat to medium-low, cover, and simmer for 15 minutes, until the prunes are soft and swimming in syrup.

-- Cool to room temperature, then cover and refrigerate for at least 1 hour.
+- Transfer the stewed prunes to a heat-proof glass storage container.
+Cool to room temperature, about 15 minutes, then cover and refrigerate for at least 1 hour.
 This allows the syrup to thicken and flavors to develop.
 Serve alone as dessert, or spoon on top of plain Greek yogurt.